 The Aristocats, the song "I'm Only In It For The Honey" for the 2002 The Country Bears, and "Rockin' at the House

 of Mouse," the theme for the animated television series House of Mouse.
 Disney's 2006 The Santa Clause 3: The

-2005 broadcast of Walt Disney World Christmas Day Parade.
+Pleasure Island in July 1996 and on the 2005 broadcast of Walt Disney World Christmas Day Parade.